 The mouth should be closed.
 Breath through the nose, not through the mouth.

 The eyes should be slightly open and gazing downward at a forty-five degree angle.
 Rest the eyes in that direction, but do not look at anything.
 Closing the eyes may cause drowsiness, or visual illusions.
 However, if your eyes feel very tired you can close them for a short while.

 Walking meditation is especially useful for a change of pace when engaged in prolonged sitting, such as on personal or group retreats.
 Periods of walking can be taken between sittings.

 In slow walking, the upper body should be in the same posture as in sitting, the difference being in the position of the hands.
 The left palm should lightly enclose the right hand, which is a loosely formed fist.
 The hands should be held in front of, but not touching, the abdomen.
 The forearms should be parallel to the ground.
 The attention should be on bottom of the feet as you walk very slowly, the steps being short, about the length of one’s foot.
 If walking in an enclosed space, walk in a clockwise direction.

 Fast walking is done by walking rapidly without actually running.
 The main difference in posture from slow walking is that the arms are now dropped to the sides, swinging forwards and backwards, as in natural walking.
 Take short fast steps, keeping the attention on the feet.

 Breathe naturally, do not try to control your breathing.
-The breath is used as a way to focus, to concentrate the minds.
-In other words, we bring the two things-regulating the breathing and regulating the mind together.
+The breath is used as a way to focus, to concentrate the mind.
+In other words, we bring the two things together – regulating the breathing and regulating the mind.

 Regulating the Mind by Counting the Breath